rafguns/nx2vos/README.md

 nx2vos.write_vos_network(G, "network.txt")
 ```

-Visualize the result in VOSviewer by clicking `Create...` in the `File` tab on the left.
+To visualize the result in VOSviewer, click `Create...` in the `File` tab on the left.
 Choose `Create a map based on network data` and point VOSviewer to your map and network file.
 In the following screens, you can adjust the map by, for instance, excluding certain nodes or edges.
 After clicking `Finish`, the resulting map is shown.

 ### Node attributes